V-i-x-x/Resources/OSEE Review & Preparation.md

 https://improsec.com/tech-blog/windows-kernel-shellcode-on-windows-10-part-2

-And at last, I recommand you Write your own usermode 64-bit shellcode (assembly) to get familiar and comfortable with assembly.
+And at last, I recommend you Write your own usermode 64-bit shellcode (assembly) to get familiar and comfortable with assembly.

 if you already took EXP-301 Course, you already know how to write a 32-bit shellcode from scratch, you can start there and port it to a 64-bit shellcode. (that's what I did)